 With self-employed individuals or business owners, the determination of income can be very complex.
 Our Denver child support lawyers pride themselves on understanding the income of a business and reading and understanding tax returns.
 Determination of income is the most important factor in determining child support obligations.

 This area of law can be very complex and confusing.
 If a parent is unemployed or under-employed, there is a possibility that a court will “impute” (assign) an income to that individual even if he or she is not actually earning that amount.
-The imputation of income in support cases can be precedent setting, so one needs to carefully understand this area of law before going in front of a judge.
+The imputation of income in child support cases can be precedent setting, so one needs to carefully understand this area of law before going in front of a judge.
 Whether you are the custodial or noncustodial parent, we can help you through the child support process whatever your situation may be.

 The issue of child support extends beyond divorce.
 Unwed parents must also deal with this issue.
 In order for child support payments to be ordered, paternity must first be established.
 Our lawyers can assist you with all of your paternity and child support needs.